gregwhitaker/picocli-graalvm-example/README.md

 ## Building the Example
 Follow the steps below to build the example:

+1. Make sure that the `graalHome` variable in the `build.gradle` file is set to the `bin` directory of your Graal installation.

-1. Build the application by running the following command:
+2. Build the application by running the following command:

         ./gradlew clean nativeImage